-On 27 July 2018, Carne Global Fund Managers (Ireland) Limited was appointed as Manager (the "Manager") of the Company.
+Carne Global Fund Managers (Ireland) Limited are the Manager (the "Manager") of the Company.
 The Manager is entitled to receive a fee, out of the assets of the Fund, which is a percentage of the Net Asset Value of the Fund as detailed below, subject to a minimum fee of EUR24,000 per annum.
 This fee will be accrued and calculated monthly and payable monthly in arrears.